Myra Granberg

-Myra Eila Matilda Kenttä Granberg (born October 1, 1975) is a Swedish singer-songwriter and producer.
+Myra Eila Matilda Kenttä Granberg (born August 7, 1994) is a Swedish singer-songwriter and producer.
 Her debut single "Tills mitt hjärta går under" peaked at number six on the Swedish singles chart and has been streamed 11 million times.
 In 2019, she signed with Sony Music.
-On 14 February, 2020, Granberg released the single "Äru min nu" and it peaked at number four on the Swedish Heatseekers Chart.
+On 14 February 2020, Granberg released the single "Äru min nu" and it peaked at number four on the Swedish Heatseekers Chart.
 On 15 May 2020, she released the single "Salt i såren", featuring Malin Christin.
 She is also known as Lvly, a name that she uses on Epidemic Sound for pop and electronic music in English.

-On 16 April 2021, Granberg released "Lose My Mind", the first track from her upcoming debut studio album, which was scheduled for release on 10 September 2021.
+On 16 April 2021, Granberg released "Lose My Mind", the first track from her upcoming debut studio album; the album released on 10 September 2021.